‘Nigeria not number one in Africa’ – Rohr on why Afcon is difficult to win | Goal.com

 "But it is good to have these milestones and ambition."

-Aside from the competition targets, he is also expected to reside in Nigeria and also receive his salary in local currency (naira) .
+Aside from the competition targets, he is also expected to reside in Nigeria and receive his salary in local currency (naira).

-Rohr who previously coaches Gabon, Niger and Burkina Faso before joining the Super Eagles, said he understands the risk that comes with the new contract.
+Rohr, who previously coached Gabon, Niger and Burkina Faso before joining the Super Eagles, said he understands the risks that come with the new contract.

-He is also confident the squad he’s raised are capable of helping him to get the job done.
+He is also confident the squad he’s raised is capable of helping him to get the job done.

 "My contract all the time is a risk because it is finished when we are eliminated from a competition - whether the Afcon or World Cup," he added.